vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

 ```

 {% hint style="info" %}
-There is a known issue with MetalLB with MacOS.
-If you are running this lab on your MacBook, we recommend you to run a vagrant Ubuntu VM on your MacBook and access the `GATEWAY_IP` from your VM's terminal.
-{% endhint %}

-{% hint style="info" %}
 If your Istio ingress gateway created a Kubernetes Service of type `NodePort`, use the following commands to set your `GATEWAY_IP`:

 ```text